zzzprojects/docs/linqtosql-plus.net/pages/documentations/options-summary/temporary-table.md

 ---

 ## TemporaryTableMinRecord
-Gets or sets the minimum number of records to use a temporary table instead of using SQL derived table.
+Gets or sets the minimum number of records to use a temporary table instead of using a SQL derived table.

 ```csharp